Miragon/miranum-ide/docs/documentation.md

     A command can look as the following:
         "deploy-all -d path/to/directory -t local -p projectName"

-### <span style="color:lime"> *generate* </span>
+### <span style="color:lime"> *generate-file* </span>
     This command generates a file of a supported type.
     Supportet types are: bpmn, dmn, form, config, element-templatet

     A command can look as the following:
-        "generate -t bpmn -n testForm.form -p path/toBe" Additionally the user has the option to define his own templates that are to be used, and fill them with the data he wants.
+        "generate-file -t bpmn -n testForm.form -p path/toBe" Additionally the user has the option to define his own templates that are to be used, and fill them with the data he wants.
                                                           (--template)                                         (--data)

-### <span style="color:lime"> *generateProject* </span>
+### <span style="color:lime"> *generate-project* </span>
-    This command generates a whole bpmn project.
+    this command generates a bpmn project with all neccesarry form-/config-files and element-templates.
-    A bpmn project consists of a bpmn file, two config, and two form files.
+    The bpmn project is based on the structure in resources/templates/basicProjectTemplate.
-    The user has the possibility to select a certain destination directory, and can - should he wish to do so - force the system to overwrite any already existing files
+    The user has the possibility to select a certain destination directory, and can - should he wish to do so - force (f-flag) the system to overwrite any already existing files

     A command can look as the following:
-        "generateProject -n MyProject -p path/of/Destination"

-### <span style="color:lime"> *genericGenerate* </span>
-    This command does the same as generateProject.
-    The difference is that this command generates it based on an existing folder-template, which can be easely extended should you whish to.

-    A command can look as the following:
-        "genericGenerate -n MyProject -p path/of/Destination -f"
+        "generate-project -n MyProject -p path/of/Destination -f"

-    The force-flag (f-flag) enables the user to force the program to overwrite any existing folder or file